MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 ## Govern AI operations

-AI operations governance focuses on managing and maintaining stable AI services, which supports long-term reliability and performance.
+AI operations governance focuses on managing and maintaining stable AI services.
+These operations support long-term reliability and performance.
 Centralized oversight and continuity plans help organizations avoid downtime, which ensures the consistent business value of AI.
 These efforts contribute to efficient AI deployment and sustained operational effectiveness.

 - *Review and manage AI models.* Develop a policy for managing model versioning, especially as models are upgraded or retired.
 You need to maintain compatibility with existing systems and ensure a smooth transition between model versions.

 - *Define a business continuity and disaster recovery plan.* Establish a policy for business continuity and disaster recovery for your AI endpoints and AI data.
-Configure baseline disaster recovery for resources that host your AI model endpoints, like [Linux](/azure/virtual-machines/linux/tutorial-disaster-recovery) and [Windows](/azure/virtual-machines/windows/tutorial-disaster-recovery) virtual machines, [Azure AI Studio](/azure/ai-studio/how-to/disaster-recovery), [Azure Machine Learning](/azure/machine-learning/how-to-high-availability-machine-learning), [Azure OpenAI](/azure/ai-services/openai/how-to/business-continuity-disaster-recovery), or Azure AI services.
+Configure baseline disaster recovery for resources that host your AI model endpoints.
+These resources include [Azure AI Studio](/azure/ai-studio/how-to/disaster-recovery), [Azure Machine Learning](/azure/machine-learning/how-to-high-availability-machine-learning), [Azure OpenAI](/azure/ai-services/openai/how-to/business-continuity-disaster-recovery), or Azure AI services.
 All Azure data stores, such as [Azure Blob Storage](/azure/storage/common/storage-disaster-recovery-guidance), [Azure Cosmos DB](/azure/cosmos-db/online-backup-and-restore), and [Azure SQL Database](/azure/azure-sql/accelerated-database-recovery), provide reliability and disaster recovery guidance that you should follow.

 - *Define baseline metrics for AI resources.* Enable recommended alert rules to receive notifications of deviations that indicate a decline in workload health.
 For examples, see [Azure AI Search](/azure/search/monitor-azure-cognitive-search#azure-ai-search-alert-rules), [Azure Machine Learning](/azure/machine-learning/monitor-azure-machine-learning), [Azure AI Studio prompt flow deployments](/azure/ai-studio/how-to/monitor-quality-safety?tabs=azure-studio), and guidance on individual Azure AI services.